" People who suffer from eczema have an over-reactive immune system that responds to the external or internal triggers by producing inflammation."

 How to Cope with Eczema on Your Face

-1. Keep your skin well moisturised at all times
+1. Keep your skin well hydrated at all times

 2. Eat healthily

-Having a balanced diet helps strengthen your skin's barrier function.
-Foods that are rich in healthy fats such as avocado, nuts and fatty fish, help nourish and strengthen your skin internally.
-Eating foods rich in Omega 3 fatty acids will be beneficial for those affected by eczema.
+Having a balanced diet helps strengthen our skin's barrier function.
+Foods that are rich in healthy fats such as avocado and fatty fish, help nourish and strengthen your skin internally.
+Eating these kind of foods is greatly beneficial for people who suffer from eczema.

 3. Be Gentle With Your Skin

 Those who are affected by eczema tend to have sensitive skin.
-Be gentle, avoiding your skin, even when it is itching.
-Scratching may further damage your skin and makes it even more vulnerable to infections.
+Be gentle with your skin, avoid scratching even when it is itching.
+Scratching may further damage your skin and makes it even more vulnerable to infection.

 4. Seek a proper medical help

-Last but not least, it is very important to seek a medical help when the symptoms are getting worst.
+It is very important to seek a medical help when the symptoms are getting worse.
 Avoid any skin infection at all cost.
 Last but not least, there is no cure yet for eczema, however, some treatments may help reduce the symptoms.

 You may also like: